 A brief history

 The Companies Act 2006 was one of the largest pieces of law to come into play in recent years.
 Indeed, an earlier version took the step to remove the duty of companies to appoint a company secretary for small companies.
-With the Companies Act 2006, came some welcome changes, and within this came more privacy for company directors.
+With the Companies Act 2006 came some welcome changes, and within this came more privacy for company directors.

-What is a service address and what is a residential address
+What is a service address, and what is a residential address?

 Directors service address -date of birth change

-Person with Significant Control (PSC)
+A person with Significant Control (PSC)

-As mentioned earlier, all UK companies now need to show who their PSC’s are.
-A PSC is someone who owns at least 25% of the share capital or voting rights in a company.
-As part of your company setup, or filing of the annual Confirmation Statement, Companies House will give you a list of the possible reasons for someone being a PSC.
-From this list, you will need to choose the option that is correct for the PSC in your company.
+As mentioned earlier, all UK companies now need to show who their PSCs are.
+A PSC is someone who owns at least 25% of the share capital or voting rights in a UK company.
+Companies House will give you a list of the possible reasons for someone being a PSC when:

 A change in the director service address or residential address

 This process can be completed via the Companies House WebFiling service.
-The reason for updating this as and when changes occur is so that the Companies House register is kept up to date, as best as it can be.
+The reason for updating this, as and when changes occur, is to keep the Companies House register up to date as best as possible.

 Changes in the service or residential address details can be reported through the post on form CH01.
 They can also be updated online with Companies House via the Annual Confirmation Statement form.
-However, most will update a change online via the Companies House WebFiling website.
+However, most companies will update a change online via the Companies House WebFiling website.

 Personal statutory mail

-Your business will also need a registered office address, where it can receive its statutory mail.
+Your business will also need a registered office address where it can receive its statutory mail.
 For several reasons, you may also not wish to show your home address as your registered office.

 As with your director service address, you could opt to set your registered office at either:

-- your accountant’s address, if they offer this service.
+- Your accountant’s address, if they offer this service.

-Perhaps it is the case that your company may have been set up before 1 October 2009.
-If this is the case, you may have used your home address as your company’s registered office or your directors service address.
-If this is so, it will have shown up on the public record for several years.
+It could be the case that your company was set up before 1 October 2009.
+If so, you may have used your home address as your company’s registered office or your director’s service address.
+When this is the case, it will have shown up on the public record for several years.

-Link to Contractor Advice UK group on LinkedIn click here
+Link to Contractor Advice UK group on